pavithradevopsenjoy/AzureDevOps_Capstone_ProjectX/README.md

 ## Setting up Azure Devops for CD (Setting up pipelines for build and deployment)

-Due to restrictions in Azure DevOps (Pipeline runs will fail - due to no parallelism of the lab environment) it is recommended to setup a self-hosted agent running on your local machine.
+Due to restrictions in Azure DevOps via Udacity (Pipeline runs will fail - due to no parallelism of the lab environment) it is recommended to setup a self-hosted agent running on your local machine.

 1. Download the agent `https://vstsagentpackage.azureedge.net/agent/3.236.1/vsts-agent-win-x64-3.236.1.zip`